-Dr. Riggs completed her Ph.D. in Psychology and Neuroscience at the University of Toronto in 2012.
-She then completed a combined clinical/research post-doctoral fellowship at The Hospital for Sick Children (SickKids) and Princess Margaret Hospital.
+Dr. Lily Riggs completed her Ph.D. in Psychology and Neuroscience at the University of Toronto in 2012 and then a combined clinical/research post-doctoral fellowship at The Hospital for Sick Children (SickKids) with a focus on brain tumors and neuroimaging.
 Dr. Riggs is a registered psychologist with the College of Psychologists of Ontario with competencies in clinical neuropsychology for children, adolescents, and adults.